-Within the portfolio on December 31, 2023, \$893,534 or 1 loan is secured by a cash collateral formally pledged to LFC.
+- The purchase price for the LSFC loans receivable of \$880,502 or 2 loans was lower than the amount of the loan principal, whose principal was determined to be fair value on the purchase date.
+At June 30, 2024, the entire LSFC loans receivable balance is considered collectible, therefore a liability of \$234,809 (\$nil December 31, 2023) has been recorded representing the difference between the remaining loan principal collectible and the purchase price. - Within the loans receivable on June 30, 2024, \$893,534 (\$893,534 December 31, 2023) or 1 loan is secured by a cash collateral formally pledged to LFC.
 LFC will have discretion to invest the collateral funds for any provident purpose in its normal course of business.
 Should the LFC investment of these funds result in a reduction in the principal amount invested, LFC undertakes to make available the full amount of funds pledged.

-(i) Contingent Consideration
+(ii) Contingent Consideration

 As part of the Langhaus acquisition, in the event that Langhaus achieves certain financial targets on or before August 31, 2027, the vendors shall be eligible to receive additional contingent cash consideration of up to \$2,340,000.
 The Company determined that the acquisition closing date fair value of this contingent consideration was \$2,281,584.
 The fair value was determined based on the expected date of payment in the forecast and a discount rate based on the equity rate of return.
 During the year ended December 31, 2023, two cash payments were made related to this contingent consideration.
-During the period ended March 31, 2024, the remaining amount owing of \$811,611 was settled on January 22, 2024.
+During the period ended June 30, 2024, the remaining amount owing of \$811,611 was settled on January 22, 2024.
 A portion was repaid in cash and \$600,000 was exchanged for a promissory note with a related party.